nirajKpanda/website-selector/README.md

 ```

 ```
-Rest of the moduled come acorss the python 3.x distribution.
+Rest of the modules come acorss the python 3.x distribution.
 If not we can install it by pip install <module-name>
 ```